mguizar/RepData_PeerAssessment1/PA1_Alldocuments/PA1_december.md

 6. Calculate and report the total number of missing values in the dataset.

+The missing values are reported as NA's

 ```r
 sum(is.na(Raw_data$steps))
 ```
+There were a total of 2304 missing values in the dataset.

 ```
 ## [1] 2304